xpuchalski/arp248-it265-002/docs/Game-Design-Doc-reformat.md

 The game plays like a traditional roguelike, going around the map collecting items and defeating enemies to progress.
 The progression is done through unlocking buildings on the map with the money that you got from killing the zombies.
 Inside of those buildings are bosses and a closer group of items for players to pick up.
 The players have to beware of managing their health though, because if they die they become zombies and can attack the other players.
 This creates chaos because those zombified players can be extremely powerul.

 Narrative
-The story of the game is that the characters all stumble upon a relativley untouched
+The story of the game is that the characters all stumble upon a relativley untouched abandoned warehouse at around the same time and decide to call it home to survive the zombie apocalypse.

-Visuals
-1-3 bullet points describing the visual design of the game and a handful of screenshots to help illustrate it.
-REMEMBER SCOPE AGAIN!!
+Visuals:
+paper cut / hand drawn
+pastel painted

 Target Market
-Age:
+Age: teens - 30 y/o
-Example: Mid-twenties to early thirties

-Gender:
+Gender: males
-Ex: Primarily those that identify as women or non-gendered

-Profession:
-Ex: Creative-based roles, especially in tech.
-EG Graphic Design

-Values:
-Ex: Love to chill and relax.
-Not fans of hard games.
-Want a game that lets them calm down.

-How to Find Them:
-Ex: They hang out in Discords and Facebook Groups devoted to farming games.

-How will you Serve Their Needs?:
-Why would they buy your game instead of something else?

-More:
-What else is important to find these people?
-Ex: Likely owns a single pet, loves Fortnite but feels it’s too young, etc.
+Values: people who arent fans of hard games who have friends.

 Highlighted Competitors
-Example games to help explain your concept, answer design questions and show your competition.
-These should be games that are as similar to your concept as possible, or inspire significant systems.

-Timeline
-What is the timeline for the production of this game?
-What are the major milestones, and when will they get done?
+other roguelikes such as slay the spire or maybe the first risk